 sunset

-How to beat the crowds at Wasaga Beach Provincial Park
+How to plan your visit to Wasaga Beach Provincial Park

 Home to the world’s longest freshwater beach, Wasaga boasts 14 km of pristine sand, which makes it a hot spot for summer activity.